- MALS, University of Missouri-Columbia

 - BME, University of Texas at San Antonio

-My professional goals include writing more about library foundational thinking in regards to information.
-While we may not be able to truly define it, I hope to develop a broader understanding of information and its role and importance in our daily lives, especially from a Christian worldview.
-We need to understand its significance and how we take use information to develop research strategies to find what we really need.
+His professional goals include writing more about library foundational thinking in regards to information.
+While no one can truly define it, he hopes to develop a broader understanding of information and its role and importance in our daily lives, especially from a Christian worldview.
+He believes it is most important that students understand the significance of information in our daily lives and that we learn how to develop research strategies to find what we really need.
+His professional vision is:

 - Information Apprenticeship: Integrating Faith and Learning in the Library.
 Accepted August 2010 by The Christian Librarian (Peer-reviewed).
 Fall 2010.